WindLark/Projects-in-ML/FinalProject/README.md

-This is for the final project of Projects in ML.
+# Important Files and Links

-Report for 12/6/2022 is included at Report.md
+The Report for 12/6/2022 is included at Report.md

 The Final Report and Code are all included in the Notebook "Final_Project_Textual_Embeddings_for_Specific_Use_Cases_of_Diffusion_Models.ipynb".
 Due to the notebook's size there may be display issues - [in that case, the Notebook can be viewed at this link](https://colab.research.google.com/drive/1swJf1dqd_cgkXV3CqVK5mEgXLrVTY3CE?usp=sharing).

 [Google Slides Presentation Link](https://docs.google.com/presentation/d/1HBJzE3sBF__nWo_nvdz2x2-s_ws9i6HC/edit?usp=sharing&ouid=108357174084582086995&rtpof=true&sd=true)

-#Introduction
+# Introduction

 The recent developments in image generation models like Dall-E, MidJourney, and StableDiffusion have led to people exploring if they can be used for purposes such as generating prototype UI components and concept art for fictional characters.
 However, there are limitations to a model that has not been trained beyond its base configuration.
 As seen in Figure 1, a model might generate extraneous, incorrect, or unhelpful features that may not fit a user's intended use case (in this case, generating a mockup of a website UI).
 The result is that a user may waste additional time trying to find a suitable prompt to have the AI model generate their desired content, or give up on using the model entirely.
 We attempt to train a text embeddings for individual UI components and concepts a user might specifically want to see in Stable Diffusion to determine whether it would be possible to generate a modular series of components that could be added or removed in prototyping a website as needed.